 Stages of Prolapse

-Prolapse is staged with stage 0 = no prolapse and stage 4 = advanced prolapse.
+Prolapse is staged with stage 0 (no prolapse) to stage 4 (advanced prolapse).
 Most women will have minimal or no prolapse symptoms until the prolapse advances to stage III or greater.
 The types of symptoms women may experience include:

 - A feeling of a lump, a bulge or a heavy sensation in the vagina.